SWAT-1806/SteamWorks-1806/README.md

 ## Acknowledgements
 * As always, team 1806 would like to extend a huge "Thank You" to all of the FIRST employees and volunteers, as well as mentors of both our team and ALL FIRST Teams.
 * We would also like to extend a huge "Thank You" to our sponsors which can be found here: http://smithvillehighrobotics.com/sponsors/

+## Package Functions

+- org.team1806.robot
+    This has literally everything that the robot needs to function with
+- org.team1806.robot.commands
+    These are the commands that run different subsystems, also contains various auto commands
+- org.team1806.robot.commands.auto
+    Contains all of our different auto routines
+- org.team1806.robot.subsystems
+    Contains methods to control our various subsystems